-Having left the police force in disgust, the eccentric and bad-tempered detective George Kitchener Bulman (Don Henderson) set himself up as a private investigator in this third appearance ...
-See full summary »
+Having left the police force in disgust, the eccentric and bad-tempered detective George Kitchener Bulman set himself up as a private investigator.
+This leads him into trouble with the hard...

-Two brothers, Frank & Danny Kane are the sons of "Ma Kane" who ran the South Side with a rod of iron.
+Two brothers, Frank and Danny Kane, are the sons of Ma Kane who ran the South Side with a rod of iron.
 Frank has become a priest but leaves the church after a misunderstanding with the ...
 See full summary »

-Having left the police force in disgust, the eccentric and bad-tempered detective George Kitchener Bulman (Don Henderson) set himself up as a private investigator in this third appearance of the character (see also "The XYY Man","Strangers").
+Having left the police force in disgust, the eccentric and bad-tempered detective George Kitchener Bulman set himself up as a private investigator.
 This leads him into trouble with the hard men of London's gangland underworld, and the devious men of the secret service.
 Although its darker qualities persisted, by the end of the series, precious little attempt was being made to take it seriously.Written by

 7 of 7 people found this review helpful.

 Was this review helpful to you?